skip to content

 Network Security

-Next Generation Firewalls are implemented for protection of all networks.
+Next-generation firewalls are implemented for the protection of all networks.
 All the information passing through the network is encrypted using AES with TLS 1.2.

-Casepoint has implemented WEB Windows aplication Firewall along with IDS and IPS solution for entire environment.
+Casepoint has implemented web application firewall (WAF) along with IDS and IPS solutions for the entire environment.

 SIEM solution is implemented for correlation and analysis of all the events occurring in the environment with automated triggered alerts.